Claude Mythos and the End of the Exploit Window: What Anthropic's Restricted Model Means for Every Tech Leader

 "The window between a vulnerability being discovered and being exploited by an adversary has collapsed — what once took months now happens in minutes with AI."

-A model that can autonomously discover vulnerabilities and generate working exploits compresses that window to near-zero.
-As Cisco's Anthony Grieco put it at the Glasswing launch, AI capabilities have crossed a threshold that "fundamentally changes the urgency required to protect critical infrastructure from cyber threats, and there is no going back."
+For decades, the security industry has assumed a meaningful gap between when a vulnerability is discovered and when it's exploited at scale — time for defenders to patch, triage, deploy mitigations.
+A model that autonomously finds bugs and generates working exploits compresses that to near-zero.
+As Cisco's Anthony Grieco put it at the Glasswing launch, AI has crossed a threshold that "fundamentally changes the urgency required to protect critical infrastructure from cyber threats, and there is no going back."

 Project Glasswing: Defense or Moat?

-Anthropic's response to this capability is Project Glasswing — a coalition of major technology companies that receive restricted access to Mythos for defensive cybersecurity purposes.
-The founding partners include AWS, Apple, Cisco, CrowdStrike, Google, JPMorganChase, the Linux Foundation, Microsoft, NVIDIA, Palo Alto Networks, and Broadcom, with over 40 additional organizations maintaining critical infrastructure also receiving access.
+Anthropic's response is Project Glasswing — a coalition that gets restricted access to Mythos for defensive cybersecurity.
+The founding partners include AWS, Apple, Cisco, CrowdStrike, Google, JPMorganChase, the Linux Foundation, Microsoft, NVIDIA, Palo Alto Networks, and Broadcom, with 40-plus more critical-infrastructure organizations also getting access.
+Anthropic has committed $100 million in model usage credits to participants, plus $2.5 million to Alpha-Omega and OpenSSF via the Linux Foundation and $1.5 million to the Apache Software Foundation.

-The access model is overwhelmingly tilted toward trillion-dollar technology companies and government entities.
-The $4 million directed to open source represents a 25:1 ratio compared to the $100 million in enterprise credits.
-Yet open source code is the foundation all of these companies build on.
-The FFmpeg vulnerability Mythos found?
-That's in software embedded in virtually every video application on the planet, maintained by a small team of volunteer developers.
+But the access model is overwhelmingly tilted toward trillion-dollar companies and governments.
+The $4 million for open source is a 25:1 ratio against the $100 million in enterprise credits — yet open source is the foundation all of these companies build on.
+The FFmpeg flaw Mythos found sits in software embedded in nearly every video application on the planet, maintained by a handful of volunteers.
+As the tech commentator Fireship put it bluntly, Mythos is "too dangerous for a default config NPC like you to have, but perfectly safe in the hands of a dozen trillion-dollar companies and a bank."

-There's also the unavoidable historical pattern.
-OpenAI withheld GPT-2 in 2019 citing similar "too dangerous" concerns.
-That model was later released without incident, and the episode is now widely viewed as a marketing play that generated enormous publicity.
-Anthropic's decision here is more defensible — the cybersecurity capabilities are concretely more dangerous than text generation — but the overlap between safety decisions and business strategy is hard to ignore when the restricted model is priced at $25/$125 per million input/output tokens, roughly 10x the cost of GPT-5.4.
+The historical pattern is unavoidable.
+OpenAI withheld GPT-2 in 2019 citing similar concerns; it was later released without incident and the episode is now widely read as a marketing play.
+Anthropic's decision is more defensible — cybersecurity capability is concretely more dangerous than text generation — but the overlap between safety and business strategy is hard to ignore when the restricted model is priced at $25/$125 per million input/output tokens, roughly 10x GPT-5.4.
+The charitable reading: thread the needle, use the model for defense while buying time to develop safeguards for a broader release (findings published within 90 days, a planned Cyber Verification Program for researchers).
+The less charitable: an exclusive capability moat with a safety wrapper.
+Probably both — which is why the governance conversation matters.

 What the System Card Actually Reveals About Alignment